QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/snmp.md

 <div class="row row-cols-lg-2"><div>

-SNMPv2c is still used by some companies even if it's advised to use SNMPv3 as the latter is more secure.
+SNMPv2c is the community-string based version of SNMPv2, and the only one that is still used by some companies.
+If it's advised to use SNMPv3 as the latter is more secure.
 SNMPv2c

 * ❌ is not scalable.
 Companies will experience performance problems that may lead to longer delays, and decrease the employees' efficiency.
 * ❌ is not reliable: error messages can be misinterpreted as they may be incomplete or incorrect.